ccompy/WAPWS-EasyDeploy_v2/README.md

 3. Host machine lost network connectivity during deployment
   * Cause: DeployWAP is creating a new virtual network and disrupted the connectivity
   * Solution: Wait till connectivity restored.
 To prevent it from happening, make sure there is virtual network named "WAP Network" or there is an existing external virtual network
-4. No user "antaresadmin" in the VM
+4. No user "websiteadmin" in the VM
   * Cause: initial setup script was not properly executed during first boot, and this is because the base vhd is not properly syspreped
   * Solution: Get the official VHDor do nothing after "sysprep.exe"
 5. Machine names not resolved , as a result, Infinite waiting for controller and other waiting